janapc/janapc-nextjs/README.md

 ## Description :writing_hand: :

 This project is my portfolio, constructed in Nextjs.
 My objective was to create a site dynamic, responsive, and fast loading.
-I made the deployment by Vercel, take a look at the site here: [Janapc](https://janapc-nextjs.vercel.app/)

 ---